azer/functools/README.md

 functools is a JavaScript library for functional programming.

-Inspired languages: Common Lisp, Clojure and Python.
+Inspired by: Common Lisp, Clojure and Python.

 Version: 1.1.3

 ## SYNOPSIS